update hacker newses examples because they're AI and that is funny to me for some reason

 This site generator is a Python program named fucko that makes a website from content written in reStructuredText.
 The site content, along with the Python code, is available online at https://git.sr.ht/~sqwishy/froghat.ca.

 The site generator software (not the articles) is public domain under CC0 1.0 Universal (CC0 1.0).

 The articles (not the site generator software) are copyleft under Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).

-fucko is a piece of shit.
-I wrote it because I didn’t like Pelican, which is also a piece of shit.
+fucko is trash.
+I wrote it because I didn’t like Pelican (also trash).
 As it turns out, I don’t like Jinja either.
 My website uses Mako for templates.
 And ninja to generally get things done in the right order.

 Unless you’re Nick.
 Because Nick is too cool for Fedora and uses macOS now and I don’t know if fucko works on macOS.